 Mrs Adedoyin Rhodes-Vivour

-She has written several articles on Arbitration/Alternative Dispute Resolution and regularly delivers papers at international and domestic conferences and training events.
-She is an approved tutor for the Chartered Institute of Arbitrators and a Regional Pathway Leader for Africa.
-She is the author of the book titled: ‘Commercial Arbitration Law and Practice in Nigeria through the Cases’ published by LexisNexis.
+She has written several articles and regularly delivers papers at conferences.
+She is an approved tutor of the Chartered Institute of Arbitrators and a Regional Pathway Leader for Africa.
+She is the author of the book “Commercial Arbitration Law and Practice in Nigeria through the Cases” published by LexisNexis.